susannacifani/Dixit-AIDiscordBot-v2/README.md

 # Dixit-AIDiscordBot-v2

-A Discord bot that brings the **Dixit** game experience to your Discord server, allowing users to engage with an AI player.
+A Discord bot that brings the **Dixit** game to your Discord server, allowing users to engage with an AI player.

 ## Features